m1foley/mahjongwind/README.md

 Play mahjong with your friends online!

 ## TODO
+- Bug: prevent discarding while peektile is present
 - Refactor: Try extracting code and/or assigns from show.ex into components
 - Indicate how many tiles remain in deck
+- Experiment with phx "update" optimization in discards
 - Persist notifications longer. e.g., persist "drew from deck" after remaining exposed tiles come out
 - Check if there's needlessly glowing tiles when the player's tiles are already glowing from turn indication
 - Add website name to landing page